Archie E. Mitchell

 The Reverend Archie Emerson Mitchell (born May 1, 1918 – disappeared May 30, 1962) was a minister with the Christian and Missionary Alliance (C&MA).
 He was born in Franklin, Nebraska.
 He attended Simpson Bible College and Nyack Missionary College.
-Mitchell served as a missionary to South Vietnam working on the staff of the Ban Me Thuot Leprosarium when he was taken captive by the Vietcong on May 30, 1962, along with Daniel Amstutz Gerber and Dr. Eleanor Ardel Vietti.
+Mitchell Recreation Area was built after his pregnant wife and five Sunday school children died from Fu-Go balloon bombs in the only war-related deaths in the American continent in World War II.
+Mitchell served as a missionary to South Vietnam working on the staff of the Ban Me Thuot Leprosarium when he was taken captive by the Vietcong on May 30, 1962, along with Daniel Amstutz Gerber and Eleanor Ardel Vietti.
 None of the three have been seen since.

 Early life

 Mitchell was born in 1918 in Nebraska to Glen Mitchell and his wife Daisy née Chaplin.
 The family moved to Ellensburg, Washington in 1939.
 He attended Simpson Bible College in Seattle, where he met his future wife Elsie Winters.
 They were married in her home town of Port Angeles in 1943, and in 1945, he began his missionary work and they moved to Oregon.